 - Animal-Themed Superbeing: Ant-Man wears a costume that looks a bit like a red ant and has the power to shrink to the size of an ant.

 - Yellowjacket wears a black and yellow variant designed to evoke the image of a wasp.

-- Applied Phlebotinum: Henry Pym's scientific discovery, the "Pym Particle", is what allows Ant-man to change his size.
+- Applied Phlebotinum: Henry Pym's scientific discovery, the "Pym Particles", are what allows Ant-Man to change his size.

 - Big Bad: Corrupt Corporate Executive Darren Cross, a Starter Villain for Scott in the comics.

 - Call Back: Posters for "Pingo Doce," the Brazilian soda company that Dr. Banner worked for in The Incredible Hulk, can be seen in the San Francisco scenes.

 - The Caper: Was described as a "heist movie" by Edgar Wright when he was still set to direct.
 In the comics, Scott Lang stole the Ant-Man suit in hopes of pulling off enough heists to save his sick daughter.
 This time around though, it's Hank who wants Scott to use the Ant-Man technology to pull off a heist.

 - Composite Character: Douglas says that Jan died in the process of him inventing the Ant-Man gear, so possibly Janet with Pym's first wife, Maria.

 - In a rare Composite Character / Decomposite Character example, Yellowjacket is Darren Cross, who was a completely separate character in the comics.

 - Hope sports her mother Janet's trademark bob hairstyle.